derricksmith/wordpress-plugin-media-vault/readme.txt

 3. The WordPress Media Upload page with Media Vault file protection activated (in WP mp6 & WP 3.8+)

 == Changelog ==

+= 0.9.0 =
+* Fixed $meta array could me string and breaks file name.
+* On mgjp_get_attachment_by_post_name() the way it finds the attachment based on the filename is totally unsure if you apply a filter when process upload.
+Now stores a metadata '_wp_attachment_filename' to match the filename and fallback to the previous behavior.
+* Remove closing PHP tag to prevent to send unexpected data to the browser.
+* On media popup, when changing the secure rule updates the URL dynamically.

 = 0.8.13 =
 * Fixed vulnerability in `mv-file-handler.php` allowing authenticated users access to other users files.